expressjs/expressjs.com/_includes/readmes/cookie-parser.md

 [![Test Coverage][coveralls-image]][coveralls-url]

 Parse `Cookie` header and populate `req.cookies` with an object keyed by the cookie names.
-Optionally, you may enable signed cookie support by passing a `secret` string, which assigns `req.secret` so it may be used by other middleware.
+Optionally you may enable signed cookie support by passing a `secret` string, which assigns `req.secret` so it may be used by other middleware.